-House panel readies subpoena to compel Acting AG Whitaker's testimony
+House panel readies subpoena to compel Whitaker testimony

 Prior to joining the Justice Department, Whitaker made multiple negative comments about Mueller’s investigation into whether Trump’s campaign may have colluded with Russia.

+His appointment has also been the subject of several lawsuits alleging it was unconstitutional, though the Justice Department has so far prevailed.

-After becoming Acting Attorney General, Whitaker was advised by career department ethics lawyers to recuse himself from overseeing the probe to prevent the appearance of a conflict, but he declined to do so.
+After becoming acting attorney general in the fall, career department ethics lawyers advised Whitaker to recuse himself from overseeing the probe to prevent the appearance of a conflict, but he declined to do so.

 Trump has denied colluding and repeatedly called the probe a witch hunt.
 Russia has also denied interfering in the 2016 election, though all of the U.S. intelligence agencies have concluded Russia did interfere in an effort to help Trump beat his Democratic rival Hillary Clinton.